azfairuza/stemcell/journal.md

 **1130**: succesfully adding flag and limit so that the integrin in the cell will not be too much

 **1511**: succesfully implement the showAll() function so that the object can show all the cells and nanopattern (with an option for showing it or not)

+### 20220617
+**0940**: Bismillah, little bit late to start.
+Today i would like to finish the flowchart for simulation.
+After the flowchart has finished, i would show it to supervisors and create the code in the weekend.
+Ganbare!